Court of Justice of São Paulo

 The Court of Justice of São Paulo (Tribunal de Justiça de São Paulo (TJSP)) is the judicial branch of the Government of São Paulo.
 Its head office is in the capital and it has jurisdiction across the state.

 It is constituted of 56 Judiciary Districts and has 360 desembargadores, considered the largest court in the world.
 It includes substitute judges of second degree and summoned judges, 729 in total.
 In January 2009, the quantity of cases in progress reached 18.21 million.

-The president elect for the 2024/2025 biennium is desembargador Fernando Torres Garcia.
+The president elect for the 2026/2027 biennium is desembargador Francisco Loureiro.

 Assignments

 The TJSP is the head of the Judiciary.
 It considers the final appeals of sentences given in the state districts.
 Its assignments are defined by the Article 74 of the São Paulo State Constitution.